potory/Prompthing/README.md

   ]
 }
 ```
-The "genderItemTemplate" can generate text output like "a man holding a book standing in a library".
+The `genderItemTemplate` can generate text output like `a man holding a book standing in a library`.
 ### Snippets
-If you have a template that is just a snippet and you don't want it to be compiled, you can toggle the "isSnippet" boolean to exclude it from the return values of dataset compilation.
+If you have a template that is just a snippet and you don't want it to be compiled, you can toggle the `isSnippet` boolean to exclude it from the return values of dataset compilation.

 For example:
 ```json